 - f) Start engine.
 Brake must be engaged and motion control levers out to start engine.
-Operator does not have to be in the seat because of the jumper wire being used.
+Operator does not have to be in the seat.
 Run engine at full throttle and release brake. - g) The reverse indicator spring must be correct before the following adjustments can be made.
 See Section 5.2.12.